ethannef/Parking-Sensor-Project/README2.md

 - History: Originally used pressure sensors, then migrated to magnetometer as "no longer our sensor of choice"
 - Raspberry Pi basestation: "the Raspberry Pi would analyze the data from multiple sensors, and update a web page that can be viewed on a mobile device"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of pressure sensors (stated):** Source explicitly migrated away from pressure sensors, describing them as "no longer our sensor of choice" — the reason the magnetometer codebase exists
+- ✅ **Advantage of auto-recalibration (stated):** The 10-minute auto-recalibration timer (`recalibrateTime = 600000`) is described in source as solving drift in the baseline over time

 ---

 ### 1.13 aswin-sreekumar/Smart-parking-system